Pope Paul VI: Humanae vitae

-The reaction to the encyclical's continued prohibitions of artificial birth control was very mixed.
-In Italy, Spain, Portugal and Poland, the encyclical was welcomed.
+The reaction to the continued prohibitions of artificial birth control was mixed.
+The encyclical was welcomed in Italy, Spain, Portugal, and Poland.
 In Latin America, much support developed for the Pope and his encyclical.
-As World Bank President Robert McNamara declared at the 1968 Annual Meeting of the International Monetary Fund and the World Bank Group that countries permitting birth control practices would get preferential access to resources, doctors in La Paz, Bolivia called it insulting that money should be exchanged for the conscience of a Catholic nation.
-In Colombia, Cardinal archbishop Aníbal Muñoz Duque declared, "If American conditionality undermines Papal teachings, we prefer not to receive one cent".
-The Senate of Bolivia passed a resolution stating that Humanae vitae could be discussed in its implications for individual consciences, but was of greatest significance because the papal document defended the rights of developing nations to determine their own population policies.
-The Jesuit Journal Sic dedicated one edition to the encyclical with supportive contributions.
+As World Bank president Robert McNamara declared at the 1968 Annual Meeting of the International Monetary Fund and the World Bank Group that countries permitting birth control practices would get preferential access to resources, doctors in La Paz, Bolivia, called it insulting that money should be exchanged for the conscience of a Catholic nation.
+In Colombia, Cardinal Archbishop Aníbal Muñoz Duque declared, "If American conditionality undermines Papal teachings, we prefer not to receive one cent."
+The Senate of Bolivia passed a resolution stating that Humanae vitae could be discussed in its implications for individual consciences but was of greatest significance because the papal document defended the rights of developing nations to determine their own population policies.
+The Jesuit journal Sic dedicated one edition to the encyclical with supportive contributions.

-Paul VI was concerned but not surprised by the negative reaction in Western Europe and the United States.
-He fully anticipated this reaction to be a temporary one: "Don't be afraid", he reportedly told Edouard Gagnon on the eve of the encyclical, "in twenty years time they'll call me a prophet."
+Paul VI was concerned but not surprised by the adverse reaction in Western Europe and the United States.
+He fully anticipated this reaction to be a temporary one: "Don't be afraid," he reportedly told Edouard Gagnon on the eve of the encyclical, "in twenty years' time, they'll call me a prophet."
 His biography on the Vatican's website notes his reaffirmations of priestly celibacy and the traditional teaching on contraception that "[t]he controversies over these two pronouncements tended to overshadow the last years of his pontificate".
 Pope John Paul II later reaffirmed and expanded upon Humanae vitae with the encyclical Evangelium vitae.

 Evangelism

-By taking the name of Paul, the newly elected Pope showed his intention to take the Apostle Paul as a model for his papal ministry.
-In 1967, when he reorganised the Roman curia, Pope Paul renamed the Congregation for the Propagation of the Faith as the Congregation for the Evangelization of Peoples.
-Pope Paul was the first pope in history to make apostolic journeys to other continents and visited six continents.
+By taking the name of Paul, the newly elected pope showed his intention to take Paul the Apostle as a model for his papal ministry.
+In 1967, when he reorganised the Roman Curia, Pope Paul renamed the Congregation for the Propagation of the Faith as the Congregation for the Evangelization of Peoples.
+Pope Paul was the first pope in history to make apostolic journeys to other continents.
 The Pope chose the theme of evangelism for the synod of bishops in 1974.
 From materials generated by that synod, he composed the 1975 apostolic exhortation on evangelisation, Evangelii nuntiandi.